MicrosoftDocs/learn/learn-pr/azure/build-first-deployment-stack/includes/2-create-deployment-stack.md

 ## Showing deployment stacks

-Resource groups may have multiple deployment stack scoped to them.
+Resource groups may have multiple deployment stacks scoped to them.
 You can show details about a specific deployment stack scoped to a resource group.

 ::: zone pivot="cli"